myIR, payments and more

 What are "drawings"?

-If you are a sole trader you're probably not paying yourself a wage, but simply taking money from the business when you need it for personal use.
-These takings are called drawings.
-They are:
+If you're a sole trader you don't pay yourself a wage - you withdraw money from the business when you need it for personal use.
+These takings are called "drawings".

 - a part of your profit and taxed accordingly